Council Tax Privacy Notice

 This is processed for reasons of substantial public interest under the laws that apply to us (see above) where this helps to meet our broader social obligations such as where it is necessary for us to fulfil our legal obligations and regulatory requirements.
 We have a Data Protection Policy that sets out how this information will be handled.

 Joint Data Controller - the administration, billing and collection of council tax is undertaken by us jointly with Sevenoaks District Council under a collaborative partnership arrangement.
 We decide together all the purposes for using the personal information that we share and we decide together the broad ways in which that personal information will be used.
+On occasion, in accordance with section 6(2) of the Data Protection Act 2018, we may be prevented from sharing and/or delegating the exercise of our functions, thereby requiring us to exercise our functions as a sole data controller.

 Data sharing 2- some of the information we hold about you may come from third party sources such as the Department of Work and Pensions and the Electoral Registration Officer.
 HM Revenue and Customs may also provide information they hold about you to us for the purposes of: determining an application for council tax reduction, reviewing or appealing a determination, preventing or detecting fraud or error in connection with a council tax reduction or as a result of an attempt to obtain council tax reduction fraudulently.
 We may share your information with for example: